Village deities of South India: Types

 Villages, especially in Tamil and Telugu regions, also have a guardian deity: a male deity who protects the village from harm like war or famine or other evils.
 Unlike the fertility goddess, this deity is worshipped throughout a wide region and has less variety.
-In northern Tamil Nadu, this deity is called Aiyyanar, while in southern Tamil Nadu, he is known as Shasta.
+In Tamil Nadu he is known as Shasta/Ayyanar.
 His name in Telugu is Poturaju and is the brother of the presiding goddess in those villages.
 A common origin myth for Poturaju is that he drank the blood of demons slain by amma.
 In Tamil Nadu, there are a host of other male deities, such as Karuppusami, who are either attendants to Ayyanar or guardians for the main goddess.
 Most of these gods are kuladevatas for families in the village, especially for dominant castes who are patrilineal.
 In this context guardianship has two meanings: either as guardian of devotees or the guardian of a greater village deity, subservient to them.